flightctl/flightctl-python-client/docs/CertificatesigningrequestApi.md

 with flightctl.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = flightctl.CertificatesigningrequestApi(api_client)
-    name = 'name_example' # str | name of the certificatesigningrequest
-    patch_request_inner = [flightctl.PatchRequestInner()] # List[PatchRequestInner] |  (optional)
+    name = 'name_example' # str | The name of the CertificateSigningRequest resource to patch. patch_request_inner = [flightctl.PatchRequestInner()] # List[PatchRequestInner] |  (optional)

     try: